How to Register a Business in Cyprus

 The social insurance rate for self-employed individuals in Cyprus is 15.6%.
 However, note that this 15.6% is calculated for your estimated earnings, not your actual earnings.
 Your estimated earnings are determined by the tax department annually based on a person’s years of experience and field of occupation.
 However, you are allowed to file a special application and request to be taxed based on your actual income (typically used by individuals whose actual income is substantially lower than their estimated income).
 Social insurance is payable every three months.
 GESY (National Health System of Cyprus) is typically considered together with social insurance.

 If your profits in the year are more than € 19,500, you are obliged to submit an IR1 (tax return).
 If your profits are less than € 19,500, you have the option (but not the obligation) to submit a tax return, if you so wish.
-You can get your relevant TIC (Taxpayer Identification Code) by registering with the Ministry of Economy.
+You can get your relevant TIC (Taxpayer Identification Code) by registering with the Department of Inland Revenue.
 There are various exceptions/deductions which you may be entitled to with regards to income tax.
 You can find the Cyprus income tax rates here.

 If you have sales income in any 12 consecutive months, which exceeds € 15,600, you must register with the VAT department.
 VAT registration can also be done optionally, even if your income is lower.
 VAT is payable every three months.
 The VAT rate is 19% in Cyprus.
 There are reduced rates – 9%, 5%, and 0% – for some very specific types of transactions.
 You can reclaim VAT on some purchase invoices dated up to three years before the registration date.
 The VAT tax authority falls under the jurisdiction of the Ministry of Economy.
 If you want to read VAT legislation directly, check the tax department’s website.